Director

 Protecting capacity means you’ll avoid burning out your team, which could lead to turnover and apathy, causing your program to lose the trust of the organizations who really need to listen to your message.

-Example: “I see that this part of the enterprise needs technical and programmatic support, and we look forward to providing it when we are staffed with capacity.
-Right now, we would have to deprioritize other high risk and compliance objectives to provide support.”
+“I see this part of the enterprise needs technical and programmatic support, and we look forward to providing it when we are staffed with capacity.
+Right now, we would have to de-prioritize other high risk and compliance objectives to provide support.”

 Gathers resources needed to do the work